 There are many neurological conditions that can affect the eye and vision, some of which include:

-Myasthenia Gravis: a chronic autoimmune disease that causes a serious weakening in the muscles that gradually worsens over time especially after physical activity.
+Myasthenia gravis: This is a chronic autoimmune disease that causes a serious weakening in the muscles and gradually worsens over time, especially after physical activity.

 Brain tumours and strokes: Our brain is what allows us to see as it translates the information we observe through our eyes into images and objects that we can understand.
 Acquired brain injuries, strokes and brain tumours can cause neurological impairment affecting vision.

 Symptoms can include blurry or hazy vision, double vision, peripheral vision loss (usually partial loss), balance problems, light sensitivity, difficulty interpreting what you see and bumping into objects and people.